NUS-CG3207/labs/docs/asst_manuals/Asst_01/Asst_01.md

 2. If `btnC` is pressed, `enable` is never pulled high.

 3. If neither `btnU` nor `btnC` are pressed, `enable` is pulled high once every 1000 ms (1 second), and stays high for one clock cycle.
 Thus, the counter is incremented at 1 Hz.

     Example: At t=0 ms, `enable` is high.
 Then, at the next clock edge, `enable` should be low, and it should remain low until t=1000 ms. At t=1000 ms, enable should be pulled high.
 Repeat.

+4. Both buttons being pressed simultaneously is undefined behaviour.
+You may choose the outcome in this case.

 4. <span style="color: brown;">The system behaviour when both `btnU` and `btnC` are pressed together is unspecified.
 It is left to your choice.</span>